The Wedge is designed to work with the E/Snapper Mouse and Rat traps.

 When an LED Base Station joins a network the LED on the right side of the Base Station will switch on steady, the top LED on the ID Base Station will switch on steady when it joins a network.

-When a trap on a Wedge is tripped it transmits its ID number and it is passed around the network so the ID Base Station can record the Wedge ID number.
-Then the LEDs on the Base Stations will start flashing to indicate that new Wedge signals have been detected.
+When a trap on a Wedge is tripped the Wedge transmits its ID number to the network so the ID Base Station can record it.
+Then the LEDs on the Base Stations will start flashing to indicate that a new Wedge signal has been detected.

-If one or more Base Stations (not the one with the GSM Unit) leaves the network, for example is powered down and if it dos not return to the network within one hour a SYSTEM HEARTBEAT MISSING Text will be sent
+If a Base Station (not the one with the GSM Unit) leaves the network, for example is powered down, and if it does not return to the network within one hour a System Heartbeat Missing text message will be sent.

-In a 6 storey building Base Stations are only required on the 1st floor and on the 5th floor.
+In a six storey building Base Stations are only required on the 1st and 5th floors.